Summarize this article:

 Where:

-To find the common difference in an Arithmetic Progression (AP), we have to use this formula:
+To find the common difference in an Arithmetic Progression (AP), use the formula:

 d = an − an-1